What is the new Real Estate Salesperson Program?

 What are the simulation sessions?

-The pre-registration segment of the program will feature two separate week-long in-person simulation sessions, where learners will come together in a group setting to apply their knowledge to real-life scenarios.
+The pre-registration phase of the program will feature two separate week-long in-person simulation sessions, where learners will come together in a group setting to apply their knowledge to real-life scenarios.
 The simulation sessions will also be an opportunity to receive coaching from expert facilitators, who are experienced real estate professionals, and to learn from one another.

 Will the course materials be the same as what the OREA Real Estate College is currently using?